humitos/sphinx-version-warning/README.rst

 versionwarning_messages (dict)
    mapping between versions and messages for its banners

-versionwarning_message_placeholder (string)
-   text to be replaced by the version number link from the message

 versionwarning_project_slug (string)
    slug of the project under Read the Docs (default to ``READTHEDOCS_PROJECT`` environment variable)